quicwg/base-drafts/draft-ietf-quic-lossbits-exp.md

  The sQuare bit mechanism allows for observers to compute loss measurement at the end of every half sQuare signal period (level 0 or level 1).
  The Retransmit bit mechanism provides for the end-to-end loss after reaction of the sender stack.

- On path observers can estimate upstream and downstream loss at various scales, from the square slot level to the connection lifetime level.
+ On-path observers can estimate upstream and downstream loss at various scales, from the square slot level to the connection lifetime level.

  Note that observers should perform a loose synchronisation between the sQuare and the Retransmit measurements when accurate evolution of segmental loss over connection lifetime is sought, so as to compare the same portion of the packet stream.

 ## Bidirectional flows